cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/gpu.rst.txt

    $ srun --pty --partition=gpuqueue -- watch -n 15 -d cat /scratch/gpus/nvidia-smi.txt

-This prints the contents of the log-file every 15 seconds and optionally highlights the changes since the last ``nvidia-smi`` run (remove the ``-d`` option to disable).
+This prints the contents of the log-file every 15 seconds (which is how often it is updated) and optionally highlights the changes since the last ``nvidia-smi`` run.
+To disable the highlighting, simply remove the ``-d`` option.

 This command does *not* reserve a GPU and while we ask that you remember to terminate this command when you no longer need to monitor the GPUs,